SISE-Web-Development-Environments/206226524/README.md

 ## Introduction
 Hi,

-Welcome to the first website I've built by myself.
+Welcome to the first website I've ever built by myself. :computer:

 I really hope you would like my website and his design.

-Thank you and enjoy.
+Thank you and enjoy :blush:

 ## Details